-- Credits from courses for which the student earned a grade of C- or lower. - Credits received through continuing education
+- Credits from courses for which the student earned a grade of "D" or lower; and - Credits received through continuing education.

 Grade points earned from any accepted transfer credit is not figured into the grade point average (GPA) calculation for Concordia University Texas except for admission purposes.
+Transfer courses cannot be used to replace an existing grade at Concordia nor can it be used to improve Standards of Academic Progress evaluations.